rm-dr/lamb/README.md

 ## Todo:
- - Optimization: clone only if absolutely necessary
  - Better class mutation: when is a node no longer valid?
  - Loop detection
  - Command-line options (load a file, run a set of commands)
  - $\alpha$-equivalence check
  - Unchurch macro: make church numerals human-readable
- - Smart alignment in all printouts
  - Syntax highlighting: parenthesis, bound variables, macros, etc